-“It turns out we were a perfect fit for Melbourne Underground this year.
-Once the festival looked at their possible line-up, the ‘question of authority’ theme emerged, and that is exactly what Cough is all about.
-We ask ‘what if the government took advantage of a real situation to claw back control from the people’?
-It has a direct parallel with today’s anti-terrorism laws.”
+"It turns out we were a perfect fit for Melbourne Underground this year.
+Once the festival looked at their possible line-up, the 'question of authority' theme emerged, and that is exactly what Cough is all about.
+We ask: what if the government took advantage of a real situation to claw back control from the people?
+Would it be obvious?
+It has a direct parallel with today's anti-terrorism laws."

 More information on the September 2013 Cough screening at the Melbourne Underground Film Festival can be found at the Melbourne Underground entry on our screening tracker.

 Cough stars Robert Coleby (Tracks, Terra Nova, The Marine) and Christopher Sommers (Predestination, Terra Nova, The Horseman), with Natalie Trent and Dan Eady.
 Written and directed by Jason Kempnich, it features moody cinematography by Graeme McMahon and evocative music by Davin Patterson.